-During the open enrollment period for 2022 health plans, more than 10.2 million people enrolled in plans through HealthCare.gov (the exchange platform used in 33 states), and nearly 5.5 million of them enrolled in plans with built-in CSR benefits.
+During the open enrollment period for 2023 health plans, nearly 16.4 million people enrolled in plans through the exchanges nationwide, and more than 7.8 million of them enrolled in plans with built-in CSR benefits.

 The cost-sharing subsidies are automatically included in Silver plans for enrollees whose income makes them eligible to receive cost-sharing subsidies.
 Cost-sharing subsidies are not available at the other metal levels, and do not show up among the available plan selections for people with income too high for CSR eligibility.
 These plans have lower out-of-pocket maximums and higher actuarial value than a regular Silver plan – they’ll save you money when you need to use your health coverage.
 And you can apply your premium subsidy towards their purchase price.

 Cost-sharing subsidies are generally not as well understood as premium subsidies, but as long as applicants are actively comparing the nuts and bolts of each available plan – as opposed to just looking at premiums – the Silver plans that include cost-sharing subsidies will stand out as options that offer exceptional value.
 For most applicants, they will be more expensive than Bronze plans, but will provide significantly better coverage.
 Their out-of-pocket maximums will be lower than that of comparably priced plans, and they will also cover more medical expenses before the out-of-pocket maximum is reached.